 Virginia schools graduated an additional 2,700 degrees through online programs in these same areas, with many recipients residing in Virginia.

 EVMS is home to the National Center for Collaboration in Medical Modeling and Simulation (NCCMMS), a research center dedicated to improving patient care by advancing the quality and quantity of medical modeling and simulation-based training and education available to students and practitioners.

 The George Mason University National Center for Biodefense and Infectious Diseases (NCBID) houses the Biomedical Research Lab (BRL), one of 13 regional biocontainment laboratories constructed with funding support from the National Institute of Allergy and Infectious Diseases/National Institutes of Health (NIAID/NIH).
 The $50-million, 52,000-square-foot, stand-alone, high-security facility is located adjacent to Mason’s Science and Technology Campus in Manassas.

 GMU’s School of Systems Biology provides instruction on cell and molecular biology, microbiology and infectious diseases, and bioinformatics and computational biology.

-At Hampton, The Center for Advanced Medical Instrumentation (CAMI) houses the first graduate programs (M.Sc. and Ph.D.) in medical physics in Virginia, and the only ones nationally at a HBCU.
-The Hampton University Proton Therapy Institute (HUPTI) is one of the the largest free-standing proton therapy facilities in the world.
+At Hampton, the Center for Advanced Medical Instrumentation (CAMI) houses the first graduate programs (M.Sc. and Ph.D.) in medical physics in Virginia, and the only ones available nationally from historically black colleges and universities (HBCU).
+The Hampton University Proton Therapy Institute (HUPTI) is one of the largest free-standing proton therapy facilities in the world.

 Old Dominion University (ODU)